-Gen-Y (1981-1994), known also as the digital natives (Jones et al., 2010), came of age during a period of economic growth, strong emergence of the internet, social media, reality television, globalization, and powerful influences from popular culture (Hargittai, 2010; Parment, 2011).
-Gen-Y is considered a confident and optimistic generation that feels empowered to take positive action when things go wrong and has multi-tasking abilities due to their high speed and energy (Bilgihan, 2016).
-Its members are generally technologically competent, casual, and fun loving (Gursoy, Maier & Chi, 2008).
-Their lives and daily activities are considerably mediated by digital technologies: social interactions, friendships, civic activities, and hobbies.
-The constant flow of information has become the rule for most this cohort, who are multi-taskers, constantly using their mobile phones for social networking, job-finding, and grassroots-generated information-gathering about products, services, schools, employers, and travel destinations (Liu, Wu & Li, 2019).
-Due to their ability to easily access vast amounts of information, Gen-Y are highly educated in many aspects, focus greatly on technical information, and usually make purchase decisions informed by prior research (Rahulan et al., 2015).
+Gen Y (1981–1994), known also as digital natives (Jones et al., 2010), came of age during a period of economic growth, the dramatic emergence of the internet, social media, and reality television, and they experienced globalization and powerful influences from popular culture (Hargittai, 2010; Parment, 2011).
+Gen Y is considered a confident and optimistic generation that feels empowered to take positive action when things go wrong and has multi-tasking abilities due to their high levels of speed and energy (Bilgihan, 2016).
+Its members are generally technologically competent, casual, and enjoy entertainment (Gursoy, Maier & Chi, 2008).
+Their lives and daily activities, including social interactions, friendships, civic activities, and hobbies, are significantly mediated by digital technologies.
+Gen Yers are accustomed to a constant flow of information, leading them to become multitaskers who constantly use their mobile phones for social networking, job-seeking, and information generated by popular opinion about products, services, schools, employers, and travel destinations (Liu, Wu & Li, 2019).
+Due to their ability to easily access vast amounts of information, Gen Y members are generally well-informed in many respects, focusing intensely on technical information, and usually making purchase decisions based on prior research (Rahulan et al., 2015).

-Gen-Z (1995-2005), the mobile natives (Ozkan & Solmaz, 2015), is the first generation born into a digital world that lives online and virtually integrates and engages with its favorite brands (Bernstein, 2015).
-Gen-Z are heavy users of technology (Van den Bergh & Behrer, 2016).
-They are highly educated, socially conscious, technologically savvy, quite innovative, creative (Priporas, Stylos & Fotiadis, 2017) and permanently looking for change, with an innate comfort in the virtual world.
-Gen-Z are continuously connected through smartphones and tablets and have access to more information than any other generational cohort (Smith, 2019).
-However, they still tend to live as economically dependent on their parents.
-Therefore, Gen-Z are more selective in spending money and in choosing the products they will buy (Özkan, 2017).
+Gen Z (1995-2005), the mobile natives (Ozkan & Solmaz, 2015), is the first generation born into a digital world that experiences much of life online virtually and integrates and engages with its favorite brands virtually (Bernstein, 2015).
+Gen Z members are heavy users of technology (Van den Bergh & Behrer, 2016).
+Highly educated, socially conscious, technologically savvy, quite innovative, and creative (Priporas, Stylos & Fotiadis, 2017), Gen Zers also constantly seek change, feeling innately comfortable in the virtual world.
+Gen Z members are continuously connected through smartphones and tablets and have access to more information than any other generational cohort (Smith, 2019).
+However, economically, they still tend to be dependent on their parents.
+Therefore, Gen Zers are more selective in spending money and in choosing the products they will buy (Özkan, 2017).

-As mentioned above, in this study we address three generational cohorts: X, Y and Z. This suggested divide is different from some prior generational frameworks of identification in advertising studies, which prefer to explore the differences between two wider generations: the X generation and millennial generations (includes Y and Z) or the digital immigrants vs natives (e.g. van der Goot et al., 2018; Youn & Kim, 2019).
-The approach suggested here is more appropriate to this study since the process employs a higher resolution between two different generations: the Y generation and the mobile native Z generation, in light of their unique features, especially evident in their respective attitudes and practices in mobile use (Dimock, 2019).
+As already mentioned, this study addresses the three generational cohorts of Generations X, Y, and Z. This distinction differs from that of some prior generational identification frameworks in advertising studies, which prefer to explore the differences between two more widely-defined generations: the X generation and the millennial generation, which includes Y and Z; or digital immigrants vs digital natives (e.g., van der Goot et al., 2018; Youn & Kim, 2019).
+The division suggested here is more appropriate for this study, which employs a process that more closely distinguishes between the Y generation and the mobile native Z generation, in light of their unique features, especially their respective attitudes and practices in mobile use (Dimock, 2019).

-Media Generations and Their Mobile Usage
+Media Generations and Their Mobile Usage in Israel

 Smartphone Usage